uriux-andrewd/httpd-ex/README.md

+# URIUX OpenShift Base Image for Testing

+Used as a dummy app for testing OpenShift

+This app is just the Apache httpd static application with edits to the index page.

 # Apache HTTP Server (httpd) S2I Sample Application

 This is a very basic sample application repository that can be built and deployed